ikkez/f3-cortex/readme.md

                 // 0 doesn't cast any relation (default if this key is missing) 'modelA' => 0 // if a relation key is defined here, modelA is being loaded and casted,
-                // but not its own relations, because the depth is 0 for it 'modelB' => 1 // modelB and all it's relations at the first level will be loaded and casted 'modelC' => array(...) // you can recursively extend this cast array scheme ));
+                // but not its own relations, because the depth is 0 for it 'modelB' => 1 // modelB and all it's 1st level relations are loaded and casted 'modelC' => array(...) // you can recursively extend this cast array scheme ));